mdaffin/disconnected.systems/_posts/2012-11-17-xbee-configuration.md

 ---
 layout: post
 title: XBee Configuration
+description: A beginners guide on configuring and communicating over two xbees.
 ---

 For my third year project I will be using a bunch of XBee connected to various devices, this post